eleev/ios-learning-materials/Lists/AmazingMaterials.md

 - [Fluffy](https://fluffy.es) - Mostly iOS fun stuff.
 - [Swift in Depth](https://swiftindepth.com) - Swift in Depth is all about sharing practical tips and filling knowledge-gaps for the (fairly) experienced Swift developer so that you can level-up your Swift skills.
 - [SOUNDCLOUD - iOS Blog](https://developers.soundcloud.com/blog/category/ios) - A blog about iOS development.
+- [BENJAMIN SANDOFSKY](https://sandofsky.com) - Ben Sandofsky Builds Apps.
+Benjamin used to lead Twitter for iPhone.
+- [Simon's Sanitarium](http://simonfairbairn.com) - A blog about game/graphics development.
+Among another things, there you can find materials about SpriteKit, GameplayKit and other Apple related technologies.
+- [Pierre Felgines](https://felginep.github.io) - A blog about iOS development.

 #### Machine Learning Blogs